vasnake/regingdb/README.md

 Scripting ESRI ArcCatalog context menu command 'Register with Geodatabase'.
 Works with SDE GDB.

-In ArcCatalog we have command 'Register with Geodatabase' (http://webhelp.esri.com/arcgisserver/9.3/dotNet/index.htm#geodatabases/register-82696701.htm) accessable from context menu.
-Years ago I wrote console program for using this function in my scripts.
+In ArcCatalog we have command ['Register with Geodatabase'](http://webhelp.esri.com/arcgisserver/9.3/dotNet/index.htm#geodatabases/register-82696701.htm) accessible from context menu.
+Years ago I wrote a console program for using this function in my scripts.
 Here it is:

 * regingdb.sol -- .NET C# program;
 * regingdb.py -- Python version of .NET program.